-Heading to the capital for the first of several food festivals in London this summer, Taste of London will reappear in Regent’s Park for five days from 15 to 19 June.
-Michelin-star chefs, food demos and workshops will showcase the best of the city’s plethora of quality restaurants.
-This year, enjoy the Laurent-Perrier Club House, or sample the finest of Tequila with Patrónt.
+Heading to the capital for the first of several food festivals in London this summer, Taste of London will reappear in Regent’s Park for five days from 14 to 18 June.
+Michelin-star chefs, food demos and workshops will showcase the best of the city’s plethora of quality restaurant.

 Food Festivals in July

 Edinburgh Food Festival

 The only food festival in Edinburgh’s city centre, the Edinburgh Food Festival returns to the Assembly George Square Gardens from 21-30 July.
 Some 25,000 people are expected to discover what’s hidden in Scotland’s larder.
 With a strong emphasis on street food, choose between Jarvis Pickles pies, and seafood and ice cream from Alanda’s Gelato and Fish and Chips.

 Rock Oyster Festival 2022 Cornwall

 Dinham House will host the Rock Oyster Festival.
 Overlooking the beautiful Camel Estuary near Padstow, this year the leading UK food and music festival has teamed up with chef Hugh Fearnley-Whittingstall.
 Headlining the music side of the Cornwall festival are Nile Rodgers & Chic, Sophie Ellis-Bextor and Groove Armada (DJ Set) .
 Between 27 and 30 July 2023.